 A. The intellectual/developmental disabilities request for services registry, hereafter referred to as "the registry," shall be used to identify individuals with intellectual and/or developmental disabilities who are waiting for an OCDD waiver opportunity.
 Individuals who are found eligible for developmental disabilities services using standardized tools, and who request waiver services will be added to the registry.

-The registry is arranged by urgency of need and date of application for developmentally disabled (DD) waiver services.
+The request for services registry (RFSR)-is arranged by urgency of need and date of application for developmentally disabled (DD) waiver services.

-B. OCDD operates on a tiered waiver approach for services delivery.
-If an individual's needs cannot be met with the initial waiver, they may request to be moved up to the next waiver in the tiers.
-The Residential Options Waiver (ROW) is the second tier within the OCDD tiered waiver process.
-ROW opportunities shall be offered based on the following groups.

-1. Individuals living at publicly operated ICF/IID or who lived at a publicly operated ICF/IID when it was transitioned to a private ICF/IID through a cooperative endeavor agreement (CEA) facility, or their alternates.
-Alternates are defined as individuals living in a private ICF/IID who will give up the private ICF/IID bed to an individual living at a publicly operated ICF/IID or to an individual who was living in a publicly operated ICF/IID when it was transitioned to a private ICF/IID through a CEA facility.
+- B. The ROW serves eligible individuals in OCDD operates on a tiered waiver approach for services delivery.
+If an individual's needs cannot be met with the following populations and is based on initial waiver, they may request to be moved up to the following priorities next waiver in the tiers.- the The Residential Options Waiver (ROW) is the second tier within the OCDD tiered waiver process.
+ROW opportunities shall be offered based on the following groups. - 1.
+Priority 1.
+The one-time transition of persons eligible for developmental disability (DD) services-Individuals living at publicly operated ICF/IID or who lived at a publicly operated ICF/IID when it was transitioned to a private ICF/IID through a cooperative endeavor agreement (CEA) facility, or their alternates.
+Alternates are defined as individuals living in either OAAS Community Choices Waiver (CCW) or OAAS Adult Day Health Care (ADHC) Waiver a private ICF/IID who will give up the private ICF/IID bed to the ROWan individual living at a publicly operated ICF/IID or to an individual who was living in a publicly operated ICF/IID when it was transitioned to a private ICF/IID through a CEA facility.

-2. Individuals requesting to transition from a publicly operated ICF/IID are awarded a slot when one is requested, and their health and safety can be assured in an OCDD waiver.
-This also applies to individuals who were residing in a publicly operated facility at the time the facility was privatized and became a CEA facility.

-3. Individuals on the registry who have a current unmet need as defined by a screening of urgency need (SUN) score of urgent (3) or emergent (4) and the earliest registry date, shall be notified in writing when a funded OCDD waiver opportunity is available and a waiver offer is available.
+- Priority 2.
+Individuals living at Pinecrest 2.
+Supports and Services Center or in a publicly operated ICF/IID when it was transitioned requesting to transition from a private publicly operated ICF/IID through are awarded a cooperative endeavor agreement (CEA facility), or their alternates.
+Alternates are defined as individuals living in a private ICF/IID who will give up the private ICF/IID bed to an individual living at Pinecrest or to an individual who was living in a publicly operated ICF/IID when it was transitioned to a private ICF/IID through a cooperative endeavor agreement.
+Individuals requesting to transition from Pinecrest are awarded a slot when one is requested, and their health and safety can be assured in an OCDD waiver.
+This also applies to individuals who were residing in a statepublicly operated facility at the time the facility was privatized and became a CEA facility. - 3.
+Priority 3.
+Individuals on the registry who have the highest level of a current un-met need and the earliest registry date shall be notified in writing when as defined by a funded OCDD waiver opportunity is available screening of urgency need (SUN) score of urgent (3) or emergent (4) and that he/she is next in line to be evaluated for a possible waiver assignment, and the ROWearliest registry date, shall have justification based on be notified in writing when a uniform needs based assessment and a person centered planning that the ROW is the funded OCDD waiver that will best meet the needs of the individual opportunity is available and a waiver offer is available.